Commercial Sound and Video Systems

 If you are unsure what to call your meeting space, first consider what type of facility your meeting space is in.
 Boardrooms are typically found in the main offices of large corporations and organizations, often located in their headquarters.
 They are also found on the executive floors of these corporations.
 Another place where you will see boardrooms is at luxury hotels or conference centers.

-First, conference rooms are a standard feature in most office buildings, regardless of the company’s size.
+Conference rooms are a standard feature in most office buildings, regardless of the company’s size.
 These rooms are dispersed over multiple floors for easy access.
 Universities and schools may have conference rooms for meetings, presentations, and group discussions.
 Other public access facilities where you will see conference rooms are hotels, convention centers, and municipalities.

 The Equipment